Bajirru! there you all are, hello! From the Yanyuwa language of Balarinji’s origin community Borroloola NT

 Barry Gunther (Gandangara)

-Danielle Mate Sullivan (Murrawarri/Euahlayi)
+Danielle Mate (Murrawarri/Euahlayi)

 Jasmine Seymour (Dharug)